kamakiJr/GitHub-Foundations-Training/github-foundations-training.md

 - [GitHub Foundations Certification](https://learn.microsoft.com/en-us/credentials/certifications/github-foundations/?practice-assessment-type=certification)

 ### Exam Content

-- Domain 1: Introduction to Git and GitHub 22%
+**Domain 1: Introduction to Git and GitHub (22%)**
+- Understand the basics of Git
+  - Explain what Git is and why it is used
+  - Describe the basic Git workflow
+  - Understand the concept of repositories
+  - Explain the difference between local and remote repositories
+- Work with Git commands
+  - Initialize a Git repository
+  - Clone a repository
+  - Add and commit changes
+  - Push and pull changes
+  - Understand branching and merging
+- Navigate GitHub
+  - Create a GitHub account
+  - Create and manage repositories on GitHub
+  - Understand the GitHub interface
+  - Use GitHub issues and pull requests

-- Domain 2: Working with GitHub Repositories 8%
+**Domain 2: Working with GitHub Repositories (8%)**
+- Manage repository settings
+  - Configure repository settings
+  - Set up repository permissions
+  - Use repository templates
+- Work with files in a repository
+  - Add, edit, and delete files
+  - Understand file versioning
+  - Use GitHub Desktop for file management

-- Domain 3: Collaboration Features 30%
+**Domain 3: Collaboration Features (30%)**
+- Collaborate using GitHub
+  - Fork repositories
+  - Create and manage pull requests
+  - Review and merge pull requests
+  - Use GitHub Actions for CI/CD
+- Use GitHub for project management
+  - Create and manage issues
+  - Use labels, milestones, and projects
+  - Track progress with GitHub Projects

-- Domain 4: Modern Development 13%
+**Domain 4: Modern Development (13%)**
+- Implement DevOps practices
+  - Understand the principles of DevOps
+  - Use GitHub Actions for automation
+  - Implement CI/CD pipelines
+- Use GitHub for code review
+  - Conduct code reviews
+  - Use GitHub's code review tools
+  - Understand best practices for code reviews

-- Domain 5: Project Management 7%
+**Domain 5: Project Management (7%)**
+- Manage projects with GitHub
+  - Create and manage GitHub Projects
+  - Use project boards for task management
+  - Integrate GitHub Projects with issues and pull requests

-- Domain 6: Privacy, Security, and Administration 10%
+**Domain 6: Privacy, Security, and Administration (10%)**
+- Ensure repository security
+  - Set up branch protection rules
+  - Use security features like Dependabot
+  - Manage repository access and permissions
+- Administer GitHub organizations
+  - Create and manage organizations
+  - Set up organization-level security
+  - Manage teams and members

-- Domain 7: Benefits of the GitHub Community 10%
+**Domain 7: Benefits of the GitHub Community (10%)**
+- Engage with the GitHub community
+  - Participate in open source projects
+  - Use GitHub Discussions
+  - Contribute to community projects

 ## Main Training Path
 - [GitHub Foundations Training - Microsoft Learn](https://learn.microsoft.com/en-us/training/paths/github-foundations/)